DCMLab/standards/docs/source/pipeline/pipeline.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The prelims are the header of a score that contains information about the piece.
-In MuseScore, they consist of up to five text fields which can be arbitrarily arranged in within the "Vertical box" at the top of the MuseScore file:
+In MuseScore, they consist of up to five text fields which can be arbitrarily arranged within the "Vertical box" at the top of the MuseScore file:

 .. figure:: img/prelims_tchaikovsky_op37a06.png
      :alt: Prelims of Tchaikovsky op.
 37a, no. 6